St. Lawrence Market North: History

 The 1968 building was slated to be demolished late 2010, but City Council balked at the escalating cost of the project.
 This led to changes to the design to reduce the cost.
 The updated design is for a five-story building with a central atrium, connected to St. Lawrence Hall.
 The ground floor is 4000 m2 and the building will also have 4000 m2 of office space and 3000 m2 of space for courts.
 In 2013, City Council approved an overall project budget of CA$91.5 million.
 After the temporary site was built in 2015, the 1968 North building was closed.

 The City commissioned archaeological studies on the site, to determine if there was anything archaeologically significant present on the site, which was first developed in 1804.
 Artifacts were found by excavating part of the foundation in 2015, including sewer brickworks, foundations and cellars.
 The finds meant that a further in-depth study was required.
 This study was done after the demolition of the 1968 building, which occurred in 2016.
 The team led by Peter Popkin, senior archaeologist with Golder Associates, found various artefacts, including knives, ceramics and butchers’ hooks.
 An exhibit on the archaeological dig was presented at the Market Gallery in the south building.

-An award of the contract to build the building was finally made in 2018, but rescinded later in the year when the recommended contractor failed to meet the requirements of the tender.
-On May 15, 2019, City Council approved the awarding of a contract for construction to Buttcon Limited / The Atlas Corporation Joint Venture.
-Construction restarted on July 9, 2019.
-The market is expected to be completed in summer 2023.

-Temporary site

 During the construction of the new building, the Saturday and Sunday North Market vendors are selling from a location (Green P parking lot) one block south on the Esplanade.
 The vendors vacated the North building in June 2015 to allow for demolition and re-development of a new market structure.
 The temporary market is located in a single storey pre-fabricated fabric structure on the parking lot south of the South Market Building at 125 The Esplanade opened on July 11, 2015.
 The temporary site will be used pending the completion of the permanent structure on Front Street.

+An award of the contract to build the building was finally made in 2018, but rescinded later in the year when the recommended contractor failed to meet the requirements of the tender.
+On May 15, 2019, City Council approved the awarding of a contract for construction to Buttcon Limited / The Atlas Corporation Joint Venture.
+Construction restarted on July 9, 2019.
+The market was expected to be completed in summer 2023 but later revised to fall 2024.
+Eight municipally-run provincial offence courts relocated from Old City Hall to St. Lawrence Market North in March 2025.
+The farmer's market relocated from a temporary structure to the new building on April 5, 2025.
+The official grand opening of the building occurred on May 10, 2025.